owasp-amass/amass/README.md

 ```

 ----

-The Amass tool obtains subdomain names by scraping data sources, recursive brute forcing, crawling web archives, permuting and altering names, and reverse DNS sweeping.
+The Amass tool obtains subdomain names by scraping data sources, recursive brute forcing, crawling web archives, permuting/altering names and reverse DNS sweeping.
 Additionally, Amass uses the IP addresses obtained during resolution to discover associated netblocks and ASNs.
 All the information is then used to build maps of the target networks.

 ----

 ![Image of a network graph](https://github.com/caffix/amass/blob/master/examples/network_06092018.png "Internet Satellite Imagery")

 ## How to Install